Thomas Thynne, 2nd Viscount Weymouth: Marriages and children

-Secondly he married Lady Louisa Carteret (c.1712–1736), a daughter of John Carteret, 2nd Earl Granville and a co-heiress of her childless brother Robert Carteret, 3rd Earl Granville (1721–1776).
+Secondly he married his third cousin, Lady Louisa Carteret (c.1712–1736), a daughter of John Carteret, 2nd Earl Granville and a co-heiress of her childless brother Robert Carteret, 3rd Earl Granville (1721–1776).
 On her father's side she was a great-grand-daughter of John Granville, 1st Earl of Bath (1628–1701), and her father's first-cousin was William Granville, 3rd Earl of Bath (1692–1711), on whose death the Earldom of Bath became extinct.
 The title of Marquess of Bath was later created for her eldest son in 1789 (see below), the title Earl of Bath being then unavailable as it had been recreated for a member of the Pulteney family.
-Her grandmother Frances Thynne was the daughter of Thomas Thynne, 1st Viscount Weymouth.
+Her maternal grandmother Frances Thynne was the daughter of Thomas Thynne, 1st Viscount Weymouth.

 When Lady Louisa died in childbirth, in her early twenties, her friend, Mrs Delany, wrote:"Her husband's ... loss is irreparable."
 During her illness, Mrs Delany had written that "my Lord Weymouth is like a madman".
 By Louisa Carteret he had two sons: